NFPCC Original Article: Paying for Performance in Not-for-Profits

 Updated August 2020

-With the passage of the 2017 Tax Act, more scrutiny continues to be applied to not-for-profit (NFP) organization compensation.
+With the passage of the 2017 Tax Act, more scrutiny continues to be applied to not-for-profit organization compensation.
 This follows recent actions from various state and federal agencies upping the ante on not-for-profit compensation.
-As such, we believe there will be more pressure for NFP organizations to prove pay for performance.
+As such, we believe there will be more pressure for not-for-profit organizations to prove pay for performance.

 Not-for-profits have generally not utilized incentive plans like their for-profit counterparts.
 Some of the reasons for this are: